-Leaves are variable but mostly broadly lanceolate to elliptic, to 15 mm long and to 5 mm wide with a sharply-pointed tip, somewhat prickly to touch.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are variable but mostly broadly lanceolate to elliptic, to 15 mm long and to 5 mm wide with a sharply-pointed tip, somewhat prickly to touch.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.